sugarso/AppleSampleCode/README.md

 ###### This Repository

->This repository is a mirror of Apple's released [source code][1].
+>This repository is a mirror of Apple's released source code[iOS][1], [Mac][2].
->It is being updated with each new upstream release.
+>We use this to track update made by apple containing bug fixes, new features, syntax updates and co.
->Intended to be a service for the community to help track updated and bug fixes in Apple's released demo code revisions.
+>It is being updated with each new upstream release, combined with github rad UI for tracking changes this creates an awesome way to port chnages made by apple into your project.

 ## AVFoundation